Simon Gaon: Early life and education

+In 1968 he had a one-man show at the Art Student League that was part of the traveling scholarship.

 He later stayed more than ten years in Europe, primarily in Paris, where his style evolved.
-The works of the Fauve painters - Derain, Vlaminck as well as Soutine, Kokoschka, Corinth, and especially Van Gogh have all strongly influenced his work.
+The works of the painters: Derain, Vlaminck as well as Soutine, Kokoschka, and especially Van Gogh have all strongly influenced his work.

 Gaon's philosophy and style

 In his work, Gaon is influenced more by his temperament than intellectualism.
 He prefers to take risks, and edit later, putting the living experience of painting at the forefront of his craft.
 As an action painter, he immerses himself physically in his art, using pigment, emotion, and poetry to reinvent nature in a personal way.
 He paints nature and the city with abandonment and freedom, harnessing the different layers of the subconscious to help form the painting.
 However, life in all its energy and contradiction remains his inspiration.
 Subjects of his art include the night, the stormy sea, and the frenetic, carnival-like neon-lit city.